ishaq2321/histofy-v2/README.md

-# 🎨 Histofy - GitHub History Modifier
+# 🎨 Histofy v2 - GitHub History Modifier

 **Transform your GitHub contribution history with precision and deploy real commits to match your vision!**

-Histofy is a powerful Chrome extension that allows you to modify your GitHub contribution graph visually and deploy actual commits to create your desired contribution pattern.
+Histofy v2 is a powerful Chrome extension that allows you to modify your GitHub contribution graph visually and deploy actual commits to create your desired contribution pattern.
 Perfect for learning about GitHub's contribution system, creating visual patterns, or demonstrating git workflows.

+## 🌟 The Histofy Ecosystem

+Histofy is a comprehensive suite of tools for GitHub contribution management:

+- **[Histofy v0](https://github.com/ishaq2321/histofy-v0)** - *"Who am I?"* - GitHub account review and analysis (lines of code, files, languages, etc.)
+- **[Histofy v1](https://github.com/ishaq2321/histofy-v1)** - *"What does my journey look like?"* - Account mirroring and contribution visualization
+- **[Histofy v2](https://github.com/ishaq2321/histofy-v2)** - *"How do I want to appear?"* - **This extension** - Visual contribution graph editor
+- **[Histofy v3](https://github.com/ishaq2321/histofy-v3)** - *"How do I define my past?"* - CLI tool for real-time project committing with backdated commits and migration
+- **[Histofy v4](https://github.com/ishaq2321/histofy-v4)** - *"How do I grow from here?"* - VS Code extension with date-aware git operations

 ## ✨ Features